StrawberSam/holbertonschool-shell/basics/README.md

 4-listmorefiles is a script for diplay current directory contentes in a long format with hidden files 5-listfilesdigitonly is a script for display current directory contents long format/hidden files/user and group IDs display numerically
-6-firstdirectory is a script who create a directory in the tmp directory
+6-firstdirectory is a script who create a directory in the tmp directory 7-movethat file is a script to move a file in a directory (not the working directory) to another directory